-(2) For children aged 3-5, an amount that is the same proportion of the LEA's allocation for the through IDEA-B funds to be provided for independent school and home study children with disabilities, the LEA, after timely and meaningful consultation with representatives of independent schools and home study programs, shall conduct a thorough and complete child find process to determine the number of independent and home study children with disabilities located in the
+(b) Calculating proportionate amount.
+In calculating the proportionate amount of federal flow-through IDEA-B funds to be provided for independent school and home study children with disabilities, the LEA, after timely and meaningful consultation with representatives of independent schools and home study programs, shall conduct a thorough and complete Child Find process to determine the number of independent and home study children with disabilities located in the LEA.